2019 Instructions for FTB 3520-BE Business Entity or Group Nonresident Power of Attorney Declaration

 - Select the 540NR Group Nonresident Return box if your business entity is preparing form FTB 3520-BE for matters related to a Form 540NR, for a group.

 - Provide FEIN.

-- If the 540NR Group Nonresident Return box is not checked, the POA Declaration will be processed to the business entity account and not the Form 540NR, for a group, account.
+- If the 540NR Group Nonresident Return box is not checked, the POA Declaration will be processed to the business entity account and not the Form 540NR group nonresident return account.

-- Your representative(s) will not have access to your information online, but you can call 800-852-5711 and get information.
+- Your representative(s) will not have access to your information online, but they can call 800-852-5711 and get information.